awsdocs/amazon-chime-administration-guide/doc_source/phone-numbers.md

 You can integrate an Amazon Chime Voice Connector with an existing phone system\.
 You can also use the Amazon Chime console to provision phone numbers for your Amazon Chime Voice Connector\.
 For more information, see [Working with Amazon Chime Voice Connectors](voice-connectors.md)\.

+For information about bandwidth requirements for Amazon Chime Business Calling and Amazon Chime Voice Connector, see [Bandwidth Requirements](network-config.md#bandwidth)\.

 Your phone number **Inventory** is limited to 25 phone numbers by default\.

 ## Provisioning Phone Numbers<a name="provision-phone"></a>